 Buy an Oyster Card

-This is the best thing if you want to save money with public transport.
+This is the best thing if you want to save money on public transport.
 Oyster is a card that you use to catch any public transport in the city of London, from buses to undergrounds.
-It is cheaper, faster and easier than buying tickets everytime you need to take the public transports.
+It is cheaper, faster and easier than buying tickets every time you need to take public transport.

 Stay in a central Borough

 London is divided in Boroughs, there are cheap ones and expensive ones, just like any other city, however, some of the cheapest Boroughs to find hotels can be pretty far away from the city center, this means that you will have to spend a good amount of money in transportation, plus a good amount of time as well.

 London public transport is divided into zones, the higher the zone the more expensive it is.
 So it is always important to do the math here, sometimes you will get a cheap accomodation but will ended up being so far from most of the attractions that you will ended up spending more than if you just booked a central hotel.

 To have an idea, if you stay in the central area, the hotel might be a bit more expensive but public transport to visit the most important points of the city, you will pay around £1 or £2, while if you stay in Zone 4 of the public transport, you will pay around £10 coming and going.